kottster/kottster/docs/table/introduction.md

 );
 ```

-The backend controller uses [`defineTableController`](./configuration/api.md) to configure the table including its name, primary key, and available actions like selecting, inserting, updating, and deleting records.
-The frontend component returns the [`TablePage`](../ui/table-page-component.md) component, which displays the table and forms.

-The frontend part is tightly integrated with the backend controller, so you don't need to pass any additional parameters to the `TablePage` component.
-It automatically connects to the backend API defined in `api.server.js`.
+The frontend component returns the [`TablePage`](../ui/table-page-component.md) component, which automatically connects to your backend configuration.
+You don't need to pass additional parameters as it's tightly integrated with the backend API.

 ## Creating table pages